MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Files/Set-MgDriveItemVersionContent.md

 # Set-MgDriveItemVersionContent

 ## SYNOPSIS
-Update content for the navigation property versions in drives
+The content stream for this version of the item.

 ## SYNTAX